-PRIORITY: The Planning District localities encourage the State to resist preempting or circumventing existing land use authorities, and to provide additional tools to plan and manage growth.
+PRIORITY: The Planning District localities encourage the State to resist preempting or circumventing existing land use authorities, and to provide additional tools to plan and manage growth, including broader impact fee authority.

 Over the years, the General Assembly has enacted both mandated and optional land use provisions.
 Some have been helpful, while others have prescribed one-size-fits-all rules that hamper different local approaches to land use planning.
-Accordingly, we support local authority to plan and regulate land use.
-We oppose legislation that weakens these key local responsibilities; this would include recent efforts to 1) restrict local oversight of the placement of various telecommunications infrastructure, and 2) single out specific land uses for special treatment without regard to the impact of such uses in particular locations.
+Accordingly, we support local authority to plan and regulate land use, and we oppose legislation that weakens these key local responsibilities; this would include recent efforts to 1) restrict local oversight of the placement of various telecommunications infrastructure, and 2) single out specific land uses for special treatment without regard to the impact of such uses in particular locations.

 We also believe the General Assembly should provide localities with necessary tools to meet important infrastructure needs, as current land use authority often is inadequate to allow local governments to provide for balanced growth in ways that protect and improve quality of life.
-This would include more workable impact fee authority for facilities other than roads, and changes to the currently-enacted proffer system.
+This would include more workable impact fee authority for facilities other than roads, authority that should provide for calculating the cost of all public infrastructure, including local transportation and school construction needs caused by growth.

 Proffer legislation approved in 2016 limits the scope of impacts that may be addressed by proffers, and establishes specific criteria for when a proffer is deemed to be unreasonable.
 We support changes to the law to provide more balanced and practical standards for determining whether a proffer is reasonable and to restore a climate where localities and applicants can openly discuss rezoning applications.